momsane/16S_PacBio_dada2/README.md

 cat syncom_custom_db_toGenus.fa >> syncom_custom_db_toGenus_trainset.fa
 ```

 You are now ready to use the custom databases with dada2.
-You will also `all_16S_cd-hit_clusters_tax_full.tsv` to run the strain quantification script.
+You will also need `all_16S_cd-hit_clusters_tax_full.tsv` to run the strain quantification script.
 I personally like to use the `toSpecies_trainset` with `assignTaxonomy()`, but you can instead use the `toGenus_trainset` with this function to limit memory usage if you are not interested in the species classification of 'contaminants'.

 ---